 Section 4.1 How much is your plan premium?

-As a member of our plan, you pay a monthly plan premium.
-For 2021, the monthly premium for State of Oklahoma Group Retirees (HMO) is \$206.
-In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+You do not pay a separate monthly plan premium for Global Classic (HMO).
+You must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).